alfonsosanchezbeato/car-distance-finder/README.md

 real-time as possible.
 This means that the trackers are fed with the latest available frames and some times older frames are not processed.

-## Compiling
+## Installing the snap

+On a system with support for snaps, install and connect needed plugs with:

+    snap install car-distance-finder
+    snap connect car-distance-finder:camera

+You can also build the snap locally:

+    snap install --classic snapcraft
+    snapcraft

+and install with

+    snap install --dangerous car-distance-finder_*.snap
+    snap connect car-distance-finder:camera

+For development purposes, you can build using cmake.
 You will need OpenCV and Boost libraries in your system.
 If on Ubuntu, install dependencies with:

     apt install cmake libboost-log-dev libboost-program-options-dev libopencv-dev